chdecultot/Personal-Website/src/articles/have-you-met-linux_en.md

 It is afterwards only an arbitrage to be made between the cost of SaaS subscriptions for a service versus the switch to a free and open-source software, including the underlying change management cost.
 </br>

-Don't hesitate to contact if you need an analysis or advices on this topic.
+Don't hesitate to contact me if you need an analysis or advices on this topic.